 Explain normal cardiovascular physiology and hemodynamics.

 Identify mechanisms of disease, cardiovascular pathophysiology and hemodynamics, sonographic technique, measurements, quantitative principles, and dopplers patterns in the normal heart.

-Identify mechanisms of disease, cardiovascular pathophysiology and hemodynamics, sonographic technique, measurements, quantitative principles, and dopplers patterns in the heart with valvular disease.
+CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Diagnostic Medical Sonography updated 2021, Appendix B.

+App B 2.
+Learning Competencies for all Concentrations

+App B 4.
+Learning Competencies for the Adult Cardiac Sonography Concentration: a-f, h.